-The 87th Congress held by the Association of Scottish Philatelic Societies was held in Perth during the 15th and 16th April where Caledonian Philatelic Society played host for the two days, and Paul McGowan presided as President.
+The 87th Congress was held by the Association of Scottish Philatelic Societies in Perth during the 15th and 16th April where Caledonian Philatelic Society were the host society for the two days, and Paul McGowan presided as President.

-As hosts for the event Caledonian Philatelic Society, who are celebrating their 110th Birthday, produced a Cover and a Postcard to mark the event.
+As hosts for the event Caledonian Philatelic Society have produced a Cover and a Postcard to mark the event.

 The group decided that the cover would commemmorate the 450th Anniversary of the birth of James VI (and I of Great Britain) of the House of Stewart

 The postcard would celebrate The King James Authorised Bible depicting a selection of common phrases from the bible in use today.

 41 dealers of postage stamps, postal history and accessories attended the exhibition from all over the UK.